 The Pro9500 features individual ink tanks that can all fit in the print head simultaneously, which the company says increases efficiency.
-The printer uses the company's Lucia-branded ink set, FINE print technology and features three-picoliter droplets.
-The Pro9000 features eight individual ink tanks with droplets as small as 2 picoliters.
+The printer uses the company’s Lucia-branded ink set, FINE print technology and three-picoliter droplets.
+The Pro9000 features eight individual ink tanks with droplets as small as two picoliters.

 The company also introduced two all-in-ones, the network-enabled MP800R and MP830.
-Both ship in March and feature the five ink ContrastPLUS system with a photo resolution of 9,600 by 2,400 dpi.
-They can print a borderless 4- by 6-inch print in 36 seconds using default driver settings and offer direct printing from memory cards and infrared devices (MP800R).
-The MP830 ($299.99) offers print speeds of 30 pages-per-minute (ppm) black and 24ppm in color, black-and-white and color faxing, auto duplexing and a two-way paper feed with a capacity of up to 300 sheets of letter-sized paper.
+Both ship in March and feature the five-ink ContrastPLUS system with a photo resolution of 9600 by 2400 dpi.
+They can print a borderless 4 by 6-inch print in 36 seconds using default driver settings and offer direct printing from memory cards and infrared devices (MP800R).
+The MP830 ($299.99) offers prints speeds of 30 pages-per-minute (ppm) black and 24 ppm in color, black-and-white and color faxing, auto duplexing and a two-way paper feed with a capacity of up to 300 sheets of letter-sized paper.

-Hewlett-Packard announced a high-end eight-ink photo printer, the Photosmart Pro B9180 along with a third-generation gray ink in its Vivera line.
-The new printer can crank out a 4- by 6-inch photo in 10 seconds, according to HP, and a 13- by 19-inch in 1.5 minutes.
+HP announced a high-end eight ink photo printer, the Photosmart Pro B9180 along with a third-generation gray ink in its Vivera line.
+The new printer can crank out a 4 by 6-inch photo in 10 seconds, according to HP, and a 13 by 19-inch in 1.5 minutes.
 The Pro B9180 will ship in June for an estimated $699.

 Kodak announced changes across its line of consumer inkjet papers with a new porous media that the company claims enables quicker printing.
 The line, refreshed in April, will also be reduced to three families available in both glossy and non-glossy finishes: ULTRA Premium photo paper, Kodak Premium photo paper and Kodak photo paper.
 Each paper will be available in three different sheet counts.